School of Social and Behavioral Sciences

-In the School of Social and Behavioral Sciences, we understand the increasing importance of performing student research.
+In the School of Social and Behavioral Sciences, we understand the growing interest of our students to be principal investigators in research projects.
 This is why we provide our students the unique opportunity to engage with faculty on a variety of research topics both inside and outside the classroom.
 Faculty work with students to collect and analyze data, as well as to present their findings at both regional and national conferences within the fields of Criminal Justice, Education, Psychology, and Social Work.

 Faculty Research Labs

 Social and Behavioral Sciences faculty run labs with established programs of research.
-These labs address a variety of vital research topics, from basic psychological processes to inclusive curriculum development, which influence their fields.
+These labs address a variety of vital research topics, from intriguing psychological processes to to applied work in psychopathology, mindfulness, prejudice, social welfare, special needs students' curriculum development, and so much more.
 Undergraduate and graduate students have the opportunity to get involved in one of the current faculty-led research labs or propose their own student-directed study.
 All students involved in research receive mentorship on study design, data collection, and analysis processes.
 Students may also apply for funding to support their efforts.
 Students have presented their work at a variety of on- and off-campus venues such as:

 Students interested in joining a faculty-mentored research lab should contact the department chair of their respective department.